JimY233/TweetSentiment-EC601/README.md

 ## Tweepy
 First, we pass tweepy our twitter account credentials in order to be authenticated and we use tweepy to retrieve live tweets.
 In order to test this functionality, run the script "tweetAPIexample.py".
 We limit the number of tweets used in order to not get the API Error code 429.

-Error 429 is due to too many queries in the last 15 minutes.
+As stated in the note at the top, Error 429 is due to too many queries in the last 15 minutes.
 This is an error that I dealt with many times testing out functionality.

 In the given example files, the credentials are set to be empty at the beginning of the file so that other users can test functionality with their own credentials.